pgabriel-01/mlops-v2.2/documentation/deployguides/deployguide_gha.md

 >**Important:**
 >> Note that `config-infra-prod.yml` and `config-infra-dev.yml` files use default region as **eastus** to deploy resource group and Azure ML Workspace.
 If you are using Free/Trial or similar learning purpose subscriptions, you must do one of the below  -
-> 1. If you decide to use **eastus** region, ensure that your subscription(s) have a quota/limit of up to 20 vCPUs for **Standard DSv2 Family vCPUs**.
-Visit Subscription page in Azure Portal as show below to validate this.
+> 1. If you decide to use **eastus** region, ensure that your subscription(s) have a quota/limit of up to 20 vCPUs for **Standard Dsv5 Family vCPUs** (or **Standard DSv2 Family vCPUs** for older deployments).
+Visit Subscription page in Azure Portal as shown below to validate this.
         ![alt text](images/susbcriptionQuota.png)
-> 2. If not, you should change it to a region where **Standard DSv2 Family vCPUs** has a quota/limit of up to 20 vCPUs.
+> 2. If not, you should change it to a region where **Standard Dsv5 Family vCPUs** has a quota/limit of up to 20 vCPUs.
 > 3. You may also choose to change the region and compute type being used for deployment.
-To do this you have to change region in these two files, and additionally search for **STANDARD_DS3_V2** in below listed DevOps pipeline files and change this with a compute type that would work for your setup.
+The default compute is now **STANDARD_D4S_V5** (5th generation, improved performance).
+To change this, search for **STANDARD_D4S_V5** in the following pipeline files and change to a compute type that works for your setup:
->      * `mlops-templates/aml-cli-v2/mlops/devops-pipelines/deploy-model-training-pipeline.yml`
+>      - `mlops-templates/aml-cli-v2/mlops/devops-pipelines/deploy-model-training-pipeline.yml`
->      * `mlops-project-template/classical/aml-cli-v2/mlops/devops-pipelines/deploy-batch-endpoint-pipeline.yml`
+>      - `mlops-project-template/classical/aml-cli-v2/mlops/devops-pipelines/deploy-batch-endpoint-pipeline.yml`
->      * `/mlops-project-template/classical/aml-cli-v2/mlops/azureml/deploy/online/online-deployment.yml`
+>      - `/mlops-project-template/classical/aml-cli-v2/mlops/azureml/deploy/online/online-deployment.yml`
 > 4. Note in the path above that you need to navigate to the right repository (e.g. **mlops-templates**), and the right ML interface (e.g. **aml-cli-v2**).
+>
+> **Note**: This modernized version uses **Standard_D4s_v5** (5th generation) instead of the older **Standard_DS3_v2** (3rd generation) for better performance and efficiency.

    Edit each file to configure a namespace, postfix string, Azure location, and environment for deploying your Dev and Prod Azure ML environments.
 Default values and settings in the files are show below: